pasqal-io/emulators/README.md

   ```
 </details>

 ## Check the tutorial notebooks and example scripts

 For more information, you can check the tutorials and examples located in the [examples folder](https://gitlab.pasqal.com/emulation/rydberg-atoms/emu-ct/-/tree/main/examples?ref_type=heads)

-## Benchmarks
+## Documentation

-For info about the expected performance, please, check the [benchmark](./docs/benchmarks/benchmarks.md) page.
+Please check the [documentation](./docs/index.md) page for more info about contributing, the API, benchmarks, etc.